Linguists Discover Previously Unidentified Language In Malaysia

 The newly documented language is spoken by some 280 people, part of a community that once foraged along the Pergau river.
 The Jedek speakers now live in resettlement area in northern Malaysia.

-Jedek was recognized as a unique language by Swedish linguists from Lund University, who ran across the new language while studying the Jehai language in the same region.
+Jedek was recognized as a unique language by Swedish linguists from Lund University, who ran across the new language while studying the Jahai language in the same region.

 "Jedek is not a language spoken by an unknown tribe in the jungle, as you would perhaps imagine, but in a village previously studied by anthropologists," Niclas Burenhult, associate professor of general linguistics and the first researcher to record the language, said in a statement released by the university.
 "As linguists, we had a different set of questions and found something that the anthropologists missed."